 Year 2 Homework Expectations

 Your child should bring their reading zippy bag, reading diary and reading books into school every day.
-It is expected that your child be heard read at least 3 times a week and a comment logged in their diary.
-When your child is heard read in school 1:1, we will record a comment.
-Books will be collected in on a Tuesday, changed and returned the same day.
-If reading diaries do not show that the book/s have been read, they will not be changed.
+It is expected that your child be heard read daily and a comment logged in their diary.
+Reading diaries will be checked daily by an adult in school.
+Books will be sent home on a Friday and should be returned the following Thursday.

 Your child will receive up to 5 spellings each week on a ‘Look, Cover, Write, Check’ sheet.
 Your child is expected to write a sentence for each spelling.
 They may choose to write a sentence each day.

-One piece of maths homework will come home each week and its aim is to help your child become fluent in number facts.
-An activity is provided for your child to complete and it is expected that in order to become fluent, they practise it each day.
+A set of maths fact activities will come home each week and its aim is to help your child become fluent in number facts.
 Parents may wish to create similar style questions/activities.
 Regular short bursts will really help to consolidate the facts.

 In year 2, the key number facts are: